catalinstoian/cliGML/README.md

 **PROBLEMS**

+If "vdf=" is uppercase or mixed, the script will fail.

 If any mod .ini file has the extension .INI, it will not be displayed.

 If it will not find the directories /Data, /Data/ModVDF, /Saves, /system, the script will probably fail.